Buras, Louisiana: Geography

+Climate

 Demographics

+Buras first appeared in the 2010 U.S. census formed along with the Triumph CDP from the deleted Buras-Triumph CDP.

+Buras was split off from the Buras-Triumph CDP prior to the 2010 U.S. census.
 In the pre-Katrina period (before August 29, 2005) Buras had about 30-40 Cambodian shrimpers, presenting the area's large Asian American population.
 In the post-Hurricane period (after August 29, 2005) Brenda Kap, quoted in The New York Times, stated most of them had returned.
-At the 2020 United States census, its Asian population was 348, making them the second-largest racial and ethnic group in the CDP; non-Hispanic and Latino whites made up 475 persons total, and Black and African Americans were the third largest group.
+At the 2020 United States census, its Asian population was 344, making them the second-largest racial and ethnic group in the CDP; non-Hispanic and Latino whites made up 471 persons total, and Black and African Americans were the third largest group.

+Government

+The United States Postal Service operates a post office.

 Education

 Plaquemines Parish School Board operates the public schools of the parish.

-It is served by South Plaquemines High School in Buras.
+It is served by South Plaquemines High School in Empire, next to the Buras CDP, and with a Buras postal address.

-Prior to 2005 Buras Middle School (grades 6–8) and Buras High School (grades PK-5 and 9–12) served the community, but Hurricane Katrina damaged the buildings.
+Prior to 2005, Buras Middle School (grades 6–8) and Buras High School (grades PK-5 and 9–12) served the community, but Hurricane Katrina damaged the buildings.
 In the immediate post-Katrina period no new campuses opened in Buras, leading some residents to feel that the community may further erode.
 The permanent school building of South Plaquemines High was established on the site of the former Buras Middle School, while faculty residences were placed on the property of the former Buras High School.

 Plaquemines Parish is in the service area of Nunez Community College.

+The Plaquemines Parish Library maintains the Buras Branch.